Originally Posted: August 2, 2021

 Sales Channel Mix

+Any business is likely to have different sales channels that a margin analysis should consider.
+Even a boutique store might make sales from footfall and online orders.
+The same store might also attend events and even have a market stall to sell their goods.
+Regardless, each sales channel is likely to have different costs and other factors that will have an effect on your overall profits.
 Each channel is likely to have various impacts on your overall profit other than the margin each product is sold at.
 For example, the cost of renting a market stall might reduce margins, but it could also improve awareness of your products and brand, helping to increase profits overall.
 With a margin impact analysis, you will get a better understanding of how each channel affects your business.

 Other mix effects such as Customer Mix, Sales Group Mix, and Currency Mix all work in similar ways, and have varying degrees of value depending on the customer and industry.
 But these mixes bely a gap that often exists in most PVM analysis – the ability to easily define your own Mix effect and apply it to your analysis, thus understanding its effect on your margins.
 If variable exists and is captured at the transaction level (or can be extrapolated and applied to the dataset), then a custom Mix effect can be created.
 For example, we were recently approached by a wholesale distribution customer with 11 different methods for calculating freight and asked to help them measure the bottom-line impact of each those different calculations.
 With some minor data work, in a matter of days, by using Vendavo’s Margin Bridge Analyzer we were able to define the custom Mix effect, and quickly ascertain which freight methodology should be used for different customers, product types, and distribution centers, as well as the methods that should be dropped altogether.